-Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes / No) Relevant Web link No l EIA has be een performed in the l ast fiscal year.
+Name and brief EIA Notification Date Whether Results Relevant Web link

+details of project No. conducted by communicated

+independent in public domain

+external agency (Yes / No)

+(Yes / No)

+No EIA has been performed in the last fiscal year.

 12. Is the entity compliant with the applicable environmental law/regulations/guidelines in India, such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, and Environment Protection Act and Rules thereunder (Y/N).
 If not, provide details of all such non-compliances.